When you’re out networking, attending a seminar or otherwise meeting new people and are asked, “What do you do?” how do you respond?

 - You’ve described what you do and show that you solve a problem: eliminate the clutter in their homes

 - You’ve made your work relatable and opened the door for more questions about what you do.
-The other person will likely ask you additional questions which will allow you to showcase your expertise.
+The other person will likely ask you additional questions that will allow you to showcase your expertise.

 It will take some time and practice to get used to describing your services in this way, but doing so is well worth the effort.
-Many solopreneurs struggle to talk about themselves, but can easily talk about their clients.
+Many small business owners struggle to talk about themselves, but can easily talk about their clients.
 So when you implement this formula, you’ll likely find that it will become easier to talk about your business.
 This is because you are approaching the conversation from a place of service.
 Instead of focusing on yourself and trying to recite the “perfect” elevator speech, you’re simply talking about how you help people, how they’ve benefited from your expertise and how their lives are different as a result of your work.

 In addition, you’ll make what you do much more relatable.
 Perhaps you’re an Acupuncturist or a Virtual Assistant or in some other profession that many folks still don’t understand.
 Talking about the benefits and results your clients enjoy when working with you gives the person you’re talking to a point of reference.
 If you say, “I help pregnant women enjoy a more comfortable pregnancy”, that’s something everyone can relate to.
-We’ve all known someone who’s been pregnant at one time or another and can understand the challenges that are associated with a pregnancy.
+We’ve all known someone who’s been pregnant at one time or another and can understand the challenges that are associated with being pregnant.
 You may find that the person you’re speaking to says, “Wow, that’s awesome!
 My sister is pregnant right now and she’s really uncomfortable.
 I would love to help her get some relief and have a chance to feel good for a change.
 How quickly can you help her?”
 With one sentence you could very well open the door to a pre-qualified referral and a new client for your business.
-More importantly you create more opportunities to serve others and make a difference in their lives.
+More importantly, you create more opportunities to serve others and make a difference in their lives.

 So from this day forward, work hard to not label yourself as a __Blank___.
 When you describe what you do for a living, make sure it’s descriptive, it’s focused on results and it’s easy to say.
 Talk about the problems you solve and the pain you eliminate in a way that a young child would understand.
-(What would you say if a six-year old asked you, “What do you do?”).
+(What would you say if a six-year-old asked you, “What do you do?”).
 You’ll find that when you are out in the world talking about your business that you exude confidence and show genuine personal interest in the clients you serve!

 Remember, the best marketing strategy isn’t a strategy at all.
 It’s all about focusing on the people you serve and developing strong relationships with them.
 By changing your “what do you do” speech to describing the problems you solve you’ll be much more conversational and more approachable.
 Everyone feels comfortable having a conversation with a new friend.
 And THAT is the best smart, simple marketing strategy of them all!